Introduction

 Understand Eligibility Requirements for SSI Benefits

-Navigating the world of Delaware SSI benefits can feel overwhelming, but you’re not alone in this process.
-To qualify for these vital benefits, there are specific eligibility criteria set by the Social Security Administration (SSA) that you need to meet:
+Navigating the world of SSI benefits can feel overwhelming, but you’re not alone in this process.
+Fortunately, there are important eligibility criteria:

-- Age or Disability: You must be 65 or older, blind, or have a qualifying disability that significantly limits your ability to work.
+- Age or Disability: You must be at least 65 years old or have a qualifying disability.

 - Income Limits: For 2026, the income threshold is $2,073 per month for individuals, with higher limits for couples.
 This ensures that help goes to those who truly need it.